WaylonMao/stm32-lab/README.md

 learning purposes and is based on the STM32F103ZET6 microcontroller board, which is manufactured by ALIENTEK tech. co., LTD. (Zhengdian atom).

+## Branch: Master

+All labs will be updated in sub-branches.

+- 1-blink-leds
+- 2-key-input
+- 3-external-interrupt
+- learning......

 ## Tools and Dependencies

 To build and program the project, the following tools and dependencies are required: